cvalle02/test-analytic-resource-library/_pages/getting-started.md

 - **Terms of use:** [link](https://hheardatacenter.mssm.edu/Register/Terms) <br>
 Users should periodically review the terms and conditions, security best practices and security standards to ensure compliance with HHEAR Data Repository policies.
 - **Citation guidance:** [link](https://hheardatacenter.mssm.edu/HHEAR-ExternalPublicationsPolicy-2024-09-06_0.pdf) <br>
-Users should review the HHEAR Publications policy before developing manuscripts, meeting abstracts, posters and/or presentations that utilize data from the HHEAR Data Repository.
-HHEAR data should be cited in bibliographies as outlined in Section 4.0 of the Publication Policy.
+Users should review the HHEAR Publications policy, as outlined in Section 4.0, in order to cite the use of HHEAR data in developing manuscripts, meeting abstracts, posters and/or presentations.

+  Citations within a bibliography should also follow the following format: PI Name.
+Project Name.
+Type of Data.Year of Deposition.
+Repository Name, Access      Date.
+DOI

+  Example: Christiani D. Relating metals exposure to birth and early childhood outcomes via the metabotype of cord blood.
+Targeted Lab Analytic Data 2016.
+HHEAR Data Repository, Accessed 4/24/2024. https://doi.org/10.36043/34_94

+  For your convenience, an RDF file is provided to help cite files you used with format described above: [RDF]

 ## Quick start checklist